 - Point expiry and caps.
 Some credit card reward points expire after a certain amount of time, and some accounts have a limit on how many points you can earn in a month or year.
-Both of these features can limit the potential value of the rewards, so it’s important to take them into account before you choose a card.
+Both of these features can affect the potential value of the rewards, so it’s important to take them into account before you choose a card.

 - Bonus point offers.
 Reward credit cards often have sign up deals that give you hundreds or thousands of bonus points.
 Usually these offers require you to spend a certain amount of money on the card in the first few months you have it.
 As these offers only last for a limited time, they should only be considered after you have a clear idea of the type of card you want so that you can get the most value out of the deal and the rewards card you choose.

 - Points values.
 To work out the value of your rewards, consider how many points it would take to redeem.
 For example, if you need 12,000 points to get a $50 gift card and your credit card has an earn rate of 1 point per $1 spent, you would have to spend $12,000 make a redemption.
 Breaking down the rewards like this can help you determine whether it’s worth your time and money.

 - Rewards partners.
 Rewards programs often partner with retailers and businesses to provide you with a wider range of redemption options.
 You may also have the opportunity to earn bonus points when you shop with partner stores.
 Choose a credit card rewards program that has partnerships with your favourite brands and products so you can take advantage of these options.